 His will was read at Oxford on the 20th April 1612.
 His son-in-law, Dr John Whetcombe (a former student of Thomas’) was responsible for selling some of Thomas’ property, with the assistance of Thomas’ father-in-law Brian Gunter, of which the profit was given to Susan, his wife, who as executrix.
 She sold Thomas’ stables to Dr Prideaux.
 In his will he left 20 shillings to the poor of Ludlow as well as small amounts to various individuals.

 Thomas left behind him at his death, several things fit for the press.
-Numerous copies of verse written by him will be found in the Oxford Collections of that period.
-He published several learned orations and one sermon.
-He left many manuscripts ready for the press; but as they fell into hands unfriendly to the Puritanism they contained, they were never published.
+Numerous copies of verse written by him will be found in the Oxford Collections of that period, including several learned orations and one sermon.
+Unfortunately, many manuscripts fell into hands unfriendly to the Puritanism they contained and they were never published.

 The Mystery of Thomas’ Date of Birth

 Within various sources three different dates are given for Thomas’ year of birth: 1539, 1549, & 1550.
 The original records from Ludlow at this time no longer exist, however there are later records that refer to Thomas’ date of birth, where the originals may have been available when these later records were made.
-Using a few logical deductions the later dates of 1549 & 1550 are the more likely to be correct:
+Using a couple of logical deductions we can conclude that the later dates of 1549 & 1550 are the more likely to be correct:

 - Secondly, Thomas matriculated into Oxford University in 1569 having gained an Entrance Exhibition.
 This would make him 30 if the 1539 date

 , whereas he would be 19 or 20 years old according to the werecorrect later dates.
-The former age would be unusually old for a student to enter intouniversity, whereas the latter ages would be within the typical age of matriculation of the period (between 15-20 years old).
+The former age would have been unusually old for a student to enter intouniversity, whereas the latter ages would be within the typical age of matriculation of the period (between 15-20 years old).

 One explanation for the discrepancies in Thomas’ date of birth may well be that the original date was 1549, which may then have been later mistranscribed to read ‘39 in respect of one date and rounded up to read ‘50 in respect of the other.

 Another explanation could be that 1550 may have been the date of Thomas’ baptism, which, if it was at the beginning of the new year, it could make the year of his birth 1549 just a few days earlier.
-It was common practice to have a child baptised very soon after its birth to assure their place in heaven in the event of its untimely death due to the high infant mortality rate of the time.
+It was common practice to have a child baptised very soon after its birth, assuring their place in heaven in the event of its untimely death due to the high infant mortality rate of the time.

 Some of the sources for Thomas’s date of birth include: